MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 - Color picker can't be displayed on top of the start menu or action center (you can still pick a color).
 - If the currently focused application was started with an administrator elevation (Run as administrator), the Color Picker activation shortcut will not work, unless PowerToys was also started with an administrator elevation.
+- Currently Wide Color Gamut (WCG) and High Dynamic Range (HDR) color formats are not supported.